McIndeor History, Family Crest & Coats of Arms

-Picts.
+The name McIndeor began among the descendants of an ancient Scottish tribe called the Picts.
 It was a name for a pilgrim from the Gaelic word deoradh.
 The deoradh kept the relics of saints.
 The family have been the hereditary custodians of St. Fillan's Crozier.
-CITATION[CLOSE]

 Early Origins of the McIndeor family

 The surname McIndeor was first found in Perthshire (Gaelic: Siorrachd Pheairt) former county in the present day Council Area of Perth and Kinross, located in central Scotland.
 Dewarton is a village, in the parish of Borthwick, county of Edinburgh.
 It is here that the Dewar family have held the estate of Vogrie since early times.

 Early History of the McIndeor family

 This web page shows only a small excerpt of our McIndeor research.
 Another 122 words (9 lines of text) covering the years 1296 and 1296 are included under the topic Early McIndeor History in all our PDF Extended History products and printed products wherever possible.